 - Including men: Gender equity in the office is not an exclusively feminine issue.
 Including men in the conversation is difficult, but important nonetheless.

-Supporting Working Moms
+Supporting Working Mothers

 In homes with children, women are usually the primary caregiver.
 When surveyed, nearly 80% of US adults responded that women face pressure to be involved mothers.
 While less than 50% said the same about men.

-The fact that we use the term ‘working mom’ says it all.
+The fact that we use the term ‘working mothers’ says it all.
 We don’t really refer to ‘working dads’.
 As it is assumed that a father works, it doesn’t have to be specified in speech.
 On the other hand, the term mother trends to infer that the woman is at home caring for her child and so, we use ‘working’ as a qualifier.

 The Motherhood Penalty

-Statistics show that working moms earn an average of 3% less than childless women.
+Statistics show that working mothers earn an average of 3% less than childless women.
 This is aptly named ‘the motherhood penalty’.
 Interestingly, the opposite is true for men because fathers tended to earn 15% more than childless men.

 The Motherhood Penalty in the Remote Office